CrewText/voluble/README.md

 ### Message States
 | State                 | Meaning
 |-----------------------|--------
+| MSG_PENDING           | Voluble has queued the message for sending.
+| MSG_SENDING           | Voluble is in the process of sending the message via the relevant plugin.
 | MSG_SENT              | Message has been sent by Voluble, but we cannot confirm that it has been delivered or read.
 | MSG_DELIVERED_SERVICE | In the case of messages that use an intermediate delivery serice (e.g. Facebook Messenger, Telegram, etc.), the message has been confirmed as delivered to the intermediary, but the user has not necessarily recieved it.
 Does not apply in the case of SMS messages.
 | MSG_DELIVERED_USER    | The message has been delivered to the user through a given service.
 Cannot confirm that the message has been read.
 Final state for SMS messages, unless they are replied to.
 | MSG_READ              | The message has been confirmed as read by the user.
 Does not apply to SMS messages.
 | MSG_REPLIED           | The user has sent a reply to the message through a given channel.
+| MSG_FAILED            | Voluble could not send the message to the delivery provider.

 ## Data Storage Layout
 ### SQL